owlboy/greatpug-public/README.md

 ### Change Log
 #### 06/01/22 - The Great Pug** (VRCSDK3) (2019.4.31f1)
-* Fixed the hole in the first-floor ceiling [#52](https://github.com/owlboy/greatpug-public/issues/52).
-Thanks @luii and others who reported this!
+* Fixed the hole in the first-floor ceiling. [#52](https://github.com/owlboy/greatpug-public/issues/52) Thanks @luii and others who reported this!
 * Updated patron flyers
 * Updated the calendar (On time!)
 * Rebaked occlusion and lighting